-Initial public offering price per share \$25.00 Pro forma net tangible book value per share at June 30, 2024 20.57 Increase in pro forma as adjusted net tangible book value per share attributable to new investors 0.14 Pro forma as adjusted net tangible book value per share upon completion of the offering 20.71 Dilution in pro forma as adjusted net tangible book value per share to new investors from offering \$ 4.29
+Initial public offering price per share \$ Pro forma net tangible book value per share at June 30, 2024 Increase in pro forma as adjusted net tangible book value per share attributable to new investors Pro forma as adjusted net tangible book value per share upon completion of the offering Dilution in pro forma as adjusted net tangible book value per share to new investors from offering \$

 The dilution information discussed above is illustrative only and may change based on the actual initial public offering price and other terms of this offering.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$25.00 per share of Class A common stock (the midpoint of the estimated price range set forth on the cover page of this prospectus) would increase (decrease) our pro forma as adjusted net tangible book value per share after this offering by \$0.27 per share and increase (decrease) the dilution to new investors by \$0.74 per share, in each case assuming the number of shares of Class A common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase or decrease of 100,000 shares in the number of shares of Class A common stock offered by us would increase (decrease) our pro forma as adjusted net tangible book value by approximately \$0.04 per share and decrease or decrease of 100,000 shares in the number of shares of Class A common stock offered by us would increase (decrease) our pro forma as adjusted net tangible book value by approximately \$0.04 per share and decrease (increase) the dilution to new investors by approximately \$0.04 per share, in each case assuming the assumed initial public offering price of \$25.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus) remains the same, and after deducting estimated underwriting discounts and commissions and estimated price range set forth on the cover page of this prospectus) remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share of Class A common stock (the midpoint of the estimated price range set forth on the cover page of this prospectus) would increase (decrease) our pro forma as adjusted net tangible book value per share after this offering by \$ per share and increase (decrease) the dilution to new investors by \$ per share, in each case assuming the number of shares of Class A common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase or decrease of 100,000 shares in the number of shares of Class A common stock offered by us would increase (decrease) our pro forma as adjusted net tangible book value by approximately \$ per share and decrease (increase) the dilution to new investors by approximately \$ per share, in each case assuming the assumed initial public offering price of \$ per share (the midpoint of the estimated price range set forth on the cover page of this prospectus) remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-If the underwriters exercise their option to purchase additional shares of Class A common stock from us in full, the pro forma net tangible book value per share, as adjusted to give effect to this offering, would be \$20.81 per share, and the dilution in pro forma net tangible book value per share to investors in this offering would be \$4.19 per share.
+If the underwriters exercise their option to purchase additional shares of Class A common stock from us in full, the pro forma net tangible book value per share, as adjusted to give effect to this offering, would be \$ per share, and the dilution in pro forma net tangible book value per share to investors in this offering would be \$ per share.

-The following table summarizes, as of June 30, 2024, on a pro forma as adjusted basis as described above, the number of shares of common stock purchased from us, the total consideration and the average price per share (1) paid to us by existing stockholders, and (2) to be paid by new investors acquiring our Class A common stock in this offering at an assumed initial public offering price of \$25.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, as of June 30, 2024, on a pro forma as adjusted basis as described above, the number of shares of Class A common stock purchased from us, the total consideration and the average price per share (1) paid to us by existing stockholders, and (2) to be paid by new investors acquiring our Class A common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares Pur chased Total Consid eration Average Price Dollars Number Percent (in t housands) Percent Pe r Share Existing stockholders 4,568,920 71.18% \$ 38,322 45.31% \$ 8.39 New investors in this offering 1,850,000 28.82% \$ 46,250 54.69% \$ 25.00 Total 6,418,920 100.00% \$ 84,572 100.00% \$ 13.18
+Shares Pu ırchased Total Cons sideration Average Price

+Number Percent Amount Percent Per Share

+Existing stockholders % \$ % \$

+New investors in this offering % \$ % \$

+Total 100% \$ 100% \$